 - Is there a situation or event that precipitated their change in behavior?

 If your partner’s emotionally neglectful behavior has always been a part of your relationship, this might be a far bigger issue than you realize.
 However, if you can trace this change in behavior back to a specific event, or you can say with some certainty that your partner is just going through a rough patch, that could make all the difference in how this all plays out.
 If being emotionally unavailable is just how they operate, changing their behavior will be substantially more difficult, if it’s possible at all.
-However, if this behavior is situational, your chances of mending the relationship are far greater.
+However, if this behavior is situational, your chances of mending the relationship are likely far greater.

 With any relationship, it takes two to tango, and while the source of neglect might be coming from your partner, it’s probably not a good idea to just sit back and wait it out.
 Remember that sometimes people don’t recognize their own behavior.
 So, if your partner doesn’t realize that they are being neglectful or hurting you, you’ll likely never see a change because they don’t even know that something is wrong.

 While it’s tempting to think that the onus is solely on the responsible party to right the wrong, remember that relationships are not one-sided.
 If you want to be with this person, then it’s time to start thinking about how you can work together to fix it.

 As difficult as it might be, it’s important that you and your partner invest the time to sit down and talk about your relationship.
 Be sure to pick a time where upcoming commitments don’t put your eyes on the clock, and perhaps most importantly, try to do it when you have the bandwidth to deal with it.
 Trying to have a productive conversation when you’re tired, hungry, or stressed will never be fruitful.